What first responders should know about workers’ compensation in North Carolina

 Due to the potential for such challenges, these workers have continued to fight for expanded coverage beyond what most injured workers can receive from workers’ compensation.
 Recently, H.B.
 492 was passed in the N.C.
 House of Representatives.
 If this bill is made law, it would make it possible for law enforcement officers, first responders and firefighters to obtain benefits when they experience psychological trauma as part of their jobs.

 Although it had been previously established that employees in North Carolina may seek benefits for physical injuries and mental illness, this bill would list PTSD as an occupational disease for which workers can be compensated when employed by local and state governments.
-In order to qualify for benefits, the worker would need to be examined by a healthcare provider and diagnosed with PTSD.
+In order to qualify for benefits, the worker would need to be examined by a healthcare provider and be diagnosed with PTSD.

 Furthermore, it would need to be established that the worker’s PTSD was the result of employment activities.
 Should this bill go into law, it would remove legal hurdles that first responders previously had faced when demonstrating that they were at a greater risk than the general public of developing PTSD as a result of their occupational activities.